bazelbuild/bazel/site/versions/master/docs/skylark/concepts.md

 *   The `|` operator is defined for depsets as a synonym for `+`.
 This will be going away; use `+` instead.

-*   The order comparison operators (<, <=, >=, >) are currently defined across
-    different types of values, e.g., you can write `5 < 'foo'`.
-This will be an error, just like in Python 3.
-Note that this means you will be unable to sort lists that contain mixed types of values.

 *   The structure of the set that you get back from using the `+` or `|` operator is changing.
 Previously `a + b`, where `a` is a set, would include